jesrene/Boat-Racing-Game-with-Java/README.md

 # Boat-Racing-Game
-This is a two players game.
-At the beginning of the game, each player will be allocated with a boat.
-During the game, the players take turn to throw the dice to decide how many steps should the boat move forward.
-The river can be visualized as a 100-columns track, which is filled with random number of traps(#) and currents (c).
+The game involves two players and starts with each player receiving a boat.
+Throughout the game, the players alternate turns to roll a dice, determining the number of steps their boat advances.
+The game's playing area resembles a track with 100 columns, representing the river.
+This river track contains varying quantities of traps(#) and currents (c).

-The scores in TopScore.txt are arranged in ascending order and the names of each player are displayed on top of their scores.
-Player’s scores are the same as the turns they each take to finish the game.
+In the file TopScore.txt, the scores are organized in ascending order, and corresponding player names are positioned above their respective scores.
+The scores correspond to the number of turns each player takes to complete the game.